Butterfly growing is really simple and utterly entrancing.

 - a secure and safe shelf to store the butterfly net

 What to do:

-After a couple of days move the chrysalides and lid to the ‘chrysalis station’ and secure in your butterfly habitat net.
+After a couple of days carefully move the chrysalides and lid onto the ‘chrysalis station’ and place it securely in your butterfly habitat net.

 The whole process takes two to three weeks and is truly captivating.

 Wait and watch as the chrysalides transform into butterflies!
-If you’re lucky you might get to see the butterflies actually emerge (though ours always sneak out over night!)
+If you’re lucky you might get to see the butterflies actually emerge though ours always seem to sneak out over night.

 The below photo is not long after emergence but we missed the actual event!
-Notice how soft and crumpled the butterfly wings are at first.
+Notice how soft and crumpled the wings are at first.
 It doesn’t really look like a butterfly.
 And the red substance isn’t blood but a liquid that comes out during emergence.

 We grew 6 Tortoiseshell butterflies from caterpillars (wild-collected in an area of nettles in a park that were about to be strimmed).
 These hungry munchers ate a whole stem of fresh nettles every day in order to grow large enough to pupate so it was quite a responsibility!
 Thankfully all of them survived to be released into the wild.

-I don’t recommend taking caterpillars from the wild as you not only need to know exactly what they eat (often just one plant for one species), you need to have a ready and fresh supply of it and this could mean removing protected wildflower species from the wild.
+I don’t recommend taking caterpillars from the wild as many are protected and you not only need to know exactly what they eat (often just one plant for one species), you need to have a ready and fresh supply of it and this could mean removing protected wildflower species from the wild too.

 Do a Butterfly Survey